 How to Read the Details in Your Passbook

 Understanding the layout and common abbreviations in your passbook is key to deciphering your financial activity.
 Each entry tells a story about money moving in or out of your account.
-Learning these details makes you a more informed account holder.
+Learning these details makes you a more informed account holder, giving you confidence in your financial records.

 A typical passbook has several columns, each serving a specific purpose.
-You’ll usually find columns for the date, a description of the transaction, the amount debited, the amount credited, and your running balance.
-Knowing what each column represents helps you quickly grasp the transaction’s nature.
+You will usually find columns for the date, a description of the transaction (particulars), the amount debited, the amount credited, and your running balance.
+Knowing what each column represents helps you quickly grasp the transaction’s nature and its impact.

 Quick Context: Debit vs. Credit

-‘Debit’ reduces your account balance, like a withdrawal.
-‘Credit’ increases your account balance, like a deposit.
+Debit: Reduces your account balance, like a withdrawal or payment.
+Credit: Increases your account balance, like a deposit or interest payment.

 | Date | When the transaction happened | 25/03/2026 |